Avaje Jex

 Static Resources

-There is a separate module for static resources that allows you to serve static resources from the classpath or filesystem.
+There is a separate module that allows you to serve static resources from the classpath or filesystem.

 It provides a StaticContent

-class to configure the location, http path of your static resources, and other attributes.
+class to configure the location and http path of your static resources,

 <dependency>